Kylesa: Musical style

 Kylesa is most often classified as sludge and stoner metal.
-The band has two lead vocalists, Phillip Cope and Laura Pleasants.
-Beginning in 2006, Kylesa employed two drummers; the dual drum tracks are often panned strongly to the right and left.

 AllMusic stated that the band borrows "elements of hardcore punk, psychedelic stoner rock, technical speed metal, and good old-fashioned Black Sabbath sludge."
 Journalist David Peisner of Spin described Kylesa as "dark psych-metal titans", practicing an "aggressive [sound], but with a hazy, stoner vibe that suggests a strange amalgamation of Black Sabbath, Black Flag, and early Pink Floyd."

+The band has two lead vocalists, Phillip Cope and Laura Pleasants, who have served as the only constant members throughout various lineup changes.
+Beginning in 2006 with the addition of Carl McGinley and Jeff Porter, Kylesa employed two drummers.
+The dual drum tracks are often panned to the left and right, producing a "complex and heavily layered sonic texture" that gives their sound "a thicker punch."
+McGinley remained a fixture in the band until they went on an indefinite hiatus in 2016.
+Kylesa returned as a four-piece in 2024, utilizing only one drummer.